 Special interest events, such as Fashion week.

 Informing about special events may convince people to finally go for that trip they’ve been thinking about for a while.
-Designing creative campaigns around certain marketing moments provides variation and can have positive impact on your conversion.
+Designing creative campaigns around certain marketing moments provides variation and can have a positive impact on your conversion.

 Email targeting on previous purchases and behavior

 For seasonal emails, you want your email software to be able to target subscribers who looked for specific event travel topics on your website.
-This way, you can target people who have already shown an interest, to convince them to finalize their booking.
+This way, you can target people who have already shown an interest to convince them to finalize their booking.

 You may also want to target people who have previously booked a specific seasonal trip, as they may want to repeat the experience.
 For all this, advanced email segmentation based on behavior and purchases is the feature you are looking for.

 4. Email Automation For The Travel And Tourism Industry:

 Email marketing for travel companies is certainly not only about mass emails.
 If email blasts are the only way you currently excite prospective travelers, you are missing out on the power of email automation.